barodeur/frederic.maquin.eu/source/blog/2011-10-24-the-mess-of-using-slides.html.markdown

 ---
 lang: en
 title: The mess of using slides
-date: 2011-10-24
+en_date: 2011-10-24
-tags: Presentation, Slides, "Technical Mumbo Jumbo"
+en_tags: Presentation, Slides, Technical Mumbo Jumbo
 ---

 ###In academic training, we have little to no information on how to make slides.###